-Solving this issue will take the stage at DockerCon 2019, where you can find out more about how these new solutions will take the utility of Docker and containers to new heights.
-Look out for speakers, workshops and industry booths.
-In particular, Kevin Crawley and Roberto Milev will be leading talks on this and startups leading the true observability charge, like RevDeBug, will be on location with product demos and more.
+Solving this issue will take the stage at DockerCon 2019, where you can find out more about how these new solutions will make the utility of Docker and containers to new heights.
+Look out for speakers, workshops, and industry booths.
+In particular, Kevin Crawley and Roberto Milev will be leading talks on this, and startups leading the true observability charge, like RevDeBug, will be on location with product demos and more.

 Legacy .NET Migration Expertise for Cloud-Native Containers

-Encompassing a number of languages, .NET frameworks have been a staple of programming for years.
+Encompassing several languages, .NET frameworks have been a staple of programming for years.
 Particularly in enterprise environments, .NET has dominated the scene, only challenged in its ubiquity by Java.

-Among the normal churn of container and open-source information, DockerCon 2019 will have a large number of events and training opportunities specifically to help .NET migrations.
-Marius Dornean and Jeff Nessen will be leading a breakout session on modernising .NET applications, while Rob Richardson will be giving one on the specific use of containers for .NET.
+Among the typical churn of the container and open-source information, DockerCon 2019 will have a large number of events and training opportunities specifically to help .NET migrations.
+Marius Dornean and Jeff Nessen will be leading a breakout session on modernizing .NET applications, while Rob Richardson will be giving one on the specific use of containers for .NET.
 Elton Stoneman will be leading a workshop on the same topic.

 Access to Breakout Sessions and Training Courses You Don’t Want To Miss

 At DockerCon workshops, you will be able to get practical advice from subject matter experts.
-This is a great chance for you to meet and work with leaders in your field in order to learn, improve and gain real skills that you can apply to your own job role.
+This is an excellent chance for you to meet and work with leaders in your field to learn, improve, and gain real skills that you can apply to your job role.